modelica-tools/atom-language-modelica/README.md

 Current code shortcuts (type given code + tab):

 * "/*" for block comments
-* "mo" for model block
+* "model" for model block
-* "fu" for function block
+* "function" for function block
-* "re" for record block
+* "record" for record block
-* "pa" for package block
+* "package" for package block
-* "bl" for block
+* "block" for block
-* "cl" for class block
+* "class" for class block
 * "for" for a for loop block
 * "while" for a while loop block
 * "when" for a when event block
 * "if" for a conditional block
-* "as" for an assert call definition

 ## TODO: